 It’s super important to get the right diagnosis, as acne and rosacea require very different treatments to PD.
-If you use treatments for acne on PD, you may just end up making the symptoms worse.
+If you use treatments for acne that are not safe for use on PD, you may just end up making the symptoms worse.

-‘Acne is the result of dead skin and excess oil clogging pores.’
-Explains skincare specialist Michelle Skelley.
+'Acne is the result of dead skin and excess oil clogging pores.'
+Explains skincare specialist Michelle Skelly.
 ‘Dermatitis is an inflammation of the skin caused by contact with allergens, irritants, or other triggers.’

 Much like acne, perioral dermatitis causes small red papules or pustules on the face, however in the case of PD, the breakout is usually focussed around the mouth or nose area.
 A mild burning or itching sensation often accompanies the spots.

-Find out more about the differences between acne and dermatitis in Michelle’s article.
+Find out more about the differences between acne and dermatitis in Michelle Skelly's article.

 Like many skin conditions, the exact cause of PD is unclear and different people may have different triggers.